joarias18/Pythia8_Studies/README.md

-# QCD_bbbarquarkFragHadroniz
+# Hard QCD - Hadronization of B(+/-) Mesons
-This is a repository to investigate b quark fragmentation and hadronization properties at the LHCb with CM = 13 TeV
+This is a repository with basic usuage of Pythia8 to explore the hadronization of b quarks under LHCb geometry and kinemtics